MorpheusAIs/moragents/README.md

     2. If anything hangs for >10min, please try opening the MORagents app again from the Desktop

 #### Troubleshooting
-If the app shows connections errors to agent fetcher.
+If the app shows connections errors in connecting to agents.
 Please ensure Docker Desktop is running, then close and reopen **MORagents** from desktop.

 ---